Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

-Through simulation \citetalias{Rebassa2021} showed that $\sim$91\% of total WD--MS populations are hidden in the MS region of optical CMD.
-Our study demonstrates how \galex\ NUV and \gaia\ data can be used to identify those hidden WD--MS populations and multi-wavelength SED analyses can be used to estimate their stellar parameters.
-As our study used those sources which are detected only in \galex\ NUV, this study is represents complementary to many previous studies where both FUV and NUV data is used to identify WD--MS binaries \citep{WDS5_Ren2020, Anguiano2020_wd_APOGEE, Anguiano_2022, nayak_2024_wdms}.
-We suggest a follow-up deep FUV observation our catalog with Ultra-Violet Imaging Telescope (UVIT) on board AstroSat \citep[][]{tandon2017a, tandon2017b} will be beneficial to better constraint the stellar parameters of WD--MS binaries.
-However, a large number of candidates yet to explored even within 100 pc, due to unavailability of deep UV observations or high-resolution spectroscopic observations in the galactic plane.
-Given that obtaining high-resolution of spectroscopic observations for a large number of sources will be challenging, our study illustrates a simple pathway using multi-wavelength photometric data to identify WD--MS binaries.
-We believe that implementing our method along with those demonstrated in the literature \citep{WDS5_Ren2020, Anguiano2020_wd_APOGEE, nayak_2024_wdms, Jackim_2024_WDMS_galex} on the upcoming UV missions like INdian Spectroscopic and Imaging Space Telescope \citep[INSIST;][]{purni_2022_INSIST}, the Ultraviolet Explorer \citep[UVEX;][]{Kulkarni_2021_UVEX}, will significantly advance the discovery of hidden WD--MS binaries and contribute to completing a volume-limited WD--MS sample.
+Our study demonstrates how \galex\ NUV and \gaia\ data can be used to identify those hidden WDMS populations and multi-wavelength SED analyses can be used to estimate their stellar parameters.
+As our study used those sources which are located both on the MS and gap region of the optical CMD, and are detected majorly in \galex\ NUV, this study is complementary to many previous studies where both FUV and NUV data are used to identify WDMS binaries \citep{WDS5_Ren2020, Anguiano2020_wd_APOGEE, nayak_2024_wdms} or only the gap region in the optical CMD is targeted \citepalias[][]{Rebassa2021, Rebassa_2025_mag_limited}.
+We suggest a follow-up deep FUV observation of our catalog with Ultra-Violet Imaging Telescope (UVIT) on board AstroSat \citep[][]{tandon2017a, tandon2017b} which will be beneficial to better constrain the stellar parameters of WDMS binaries.
+However, a large number of candidates yet to be explored even within 100 pc, due to unavailability of deep UV observations or high-resolution spectroscopic observations in the Galactic plane.
+Given that obtaining high-resolution spectroscopic observations for a large number of sources will be challenging, our study illustrates a simple pathway using multi-wavelength photometric data to identify WDMS binaries.
+We believe that implementing our method along with those demonstrated in the literature \citep{WDS5_Ren2020, Anguiano2020_wd_APOGEE, nayak_2024_wdms, Jackim_2024_WDMS_galex} on the upcoming UV missions like INdian Spectroscopic and Imaging Space Telescope \citep[INSIST;][]{purni_2022_INSIST}, the Ultraviolet Explorer \citep[UVEX;][]{Kulkarni_2021_UVEX}, will significantly advance the discovery of hidden WDMS binaries and contribute to completing a volume-limited WDMS sample.
 Once identified, a high-resolution spectroscopic follow-up study will help to improve their parameters as well as in better understanding their formation and evolutionary processes.